npanpaliya/build/CONTRIBUTING.md

 To add your own project to our showcase, you can:

+* Add a row to one of the Community build tables in [README.md](README.md) in the same format as the other rows, and then file a PR, or,
-* Add a link and a short description to [README.md](README.md) in the same format as the other links, and then file a PR, or,
+* Add a link and a short description to the Project Showcase in [README.md](README.md) in the same format as the other links, and then file a PR, or,
 * Copy the [Directory Template](directory_template) into a new folder, fill in the template, and add it to the showcase.
 Make sure to update [CODEOWNERS](CODEOWNERS) as well.